Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

 For a more compact presentation of the results in Table~\ref{tab:comparative-gt-acc}, we further compute each approach's rank per dataset and report their means in Fig.~\ref{fig:rankings}.
-Moreover, we evaluate statistical significance at the level of $0.05$ by following a common test protocol~\cite{demvsar2006statistical}.
+Moreover, we evaluate statistical significance at the $0.05$ level by following a common test protocol~\cite{demvsar2006statistical}.
 Concretely, we perform a Friedman test~\cite{friedman1937use} as an omnibus test with the null hypothesis that all approaches perform the same and observed performance differences are due to randomness.
 If this null hypothesis is rejected, we proceed with Dunn's post-hoc test~\cite{dunn1961multiple} for pairwise multiple comparisons between \texttt{annot-mix} and each of its competitors.
 Thereby, we employ Holm's step-down procedure~\cite{holm1979simple} to control for the family-wise error rate.
 This test protocol is applied to the classification model's performances after the last and the best epoch.
 The results demonstrate that \texttt{annot-mix} significantly outperforms each competitor.
+Additionally, it is noteworthy that \texttt{ds-mixup} demonstrates greater robustness across datasets as a two-stage approach compared to its one-stage competitors (with the exception of \texttt{annot-mix}).

+Figure~\ref{fig:noise-rates} concludes our analysis by showing the approaches' test accuracies for four different variants of the \texttt{cifar10h} dataset as curves.
+These variants include only class labels from the original dataset's $M=10$, $M=20$, $M=40$, and $M=100$ least accurate annotators, inducing four different fractions of false class labels.
+As expected, each approach's test accuracy decreases with an increasing false label fraction.
+Further, the lower baseline \texttt{mv-base} performs worst, as shown by the low-lying dashed purplish curve, whereas the solid black curve of \texttt{annot-mix} mostly remains above the other curves, demonstrating its superior performance across various false label fractions.